marcusgoll/cfipros-web/CONTRIBUTING.md

 -   PRs should be focused and not too large.
 Break down large features into smaller, manageable PRs.
 -   Ensure your PR passes all automated checks (linters, tests, CI builds).
 -   Provide clear and concise descriptions and test steps.
+-   Complete the DoD checklist honestly; it's better to note exceptions than to claim false compliance.
 -   Be responsive to review comments.

 ## 💅 Code Style and Standards